 This Trauma Surgeon Survived Gun Violence.
 Now He's Taking On The NRA

 For trauma surgeon Joseph Sakran, gun violence is a very personal issue.
-He's treated hundreds of gun wound victims, comforted anxious loved ones and told mothers and fathers that their children would not be coming home.
+He has treated hundreds of gun wound victims, comforted anxious loved ones and told mothers and fathers that their children would not be coming home.

 But Sakran's empathy for his patients and their families extends beyond the hospital.
 Sakran knows the pain of gun violence because he is a survivor of it; when he was 17, he took a bullet to the throat after a high school football game.